+- A. Time Scoring The time limits are based on the tournament level.
+Subtract points for exceeding the time limit as stated in the rules. - B. Rhythm scoring The rhythms as shown in the song excerpt must be played in the correct manner.
+A demo file is available for Event Supervisors to learn the correct rhythms.
+The Event Supervisor should use their judgment to determine the rhythm score.
+Recording the song so you can listen to it again is recommended so you will have it if needed.
+This will be a help at higher level tournaments.
 Rhythm should be judged based on the tempo the student begins using when the song is played.
-The rhythm score can be broken down as follows:

-- 5 for very good rhythm (all similar notes identical in length and consistent tempo maintained throughout) - 4 for slightly non-uniform rhythm (similar notes not completely uniform, tempo slightly not consistent throughout) - 3 for more non-uniform rhythm (notes values not consistent, but still somewhat discernible, temponot consistent) - 2 for very non-uniform rhythm (note values very inconsistent, tempo erratic) - 1 because there was something that did not deserve a 0 - 0 for extremely non-uniform rhythm (note values not at all consistent with the song, tempoextremely erratic).
+The rhythm score can be broken down as follows: - 5 for very good rhythm (all similar notes identical in length and consistent tempo maintained throughout) - 4 for slightly non-uniform rhythm (similar notes not completely uniform, tempo slightly not consistent throughout) - 3 for more non-uniform rhythm (notes values not consistent, but still somewhat discernible, tempo not consistent) - 2 for very non-uniform rhythm (note values very inconsistent, tempo erratic) - 1 because there was something that did not deserve a 0 - 0 for extremely non-uniform rhythm (note values not at all consistent with the song, tempo extremely erratic).